481 Education Lead jobs in the United Kingdom

 Qualifications:

-• Significant experience (minimum 5 years) working in an early years setting, with demonstrable leadership experience.
+• Significant experience (5+ years) working in an early years setting, with a substantial portion in a leadership or supervisory role.

-• In-depth knowledge of child development theories and early childhood pedagogy.
+• Excellent knowledge of child development theories and pedagogical approaches.

 This advertiser has chosen not to accept applicants from your region.